Glaucoma – Awareness is the Key

 1. No symptoms in early stages

-2. Gradually, patchy blind spots are seen in peripheral vision (what one can see on the side when looking ahead) first.
+2. Gradually, patchy blind spots are seen in peripheral vision (what one can see

 3. In later stages, difficulty arise in seeing things in central vision.